RenaudAbaj/RenaudAbaj.github.io/howtodqx/vpn.md

 - Wi-Fi, my regular Wi-Fi connection
 - VPN - VPN Client, my VPN connection
-- Local Area Connection* 10, the connection that corresponds to the hotspot.
+- Local Area Connection* 10, my hotspot connection.

-You need to find your VPN connection on that list, right click on it' then click on "Properties".
+You need to find your VPN connection on that list (for me it would be "VPN - VPN Client"), right click on it, then click on "Properties".

 On the new window go to the "Sharing" tab.